Product Leadership · AI & Design Systems · Toronto

 "Tell me about a time you worked with someone you found difficult.
 What did you do about it?"

-I introduced a shared frame — a growth and learner's mindset — not as a motivational poster, but as a working agreement: we're allowed to be wrong early, so we can be right when it counts.
+I introduced a shared working agreement — a growth and learner's mindset: we're allowed to be wrong early, so we can be right when it counts.
 It smoothed the relationship and changed how the team made decisions together.

 People & Culture